appsmithorg/appsmith-docs/website/docs/reference/widgets/switch-group.md

 <dd>

-When the inline property is enabled, the items are displayed horizontally within the widget.
-When this property is turned off, the items are displayed in a vertical format.
+When the inline property is enabled, the options are displayed horizontally within the widget.
+When this property is turned off, the options are displayed in a vertical format.

 </dd>